The global sections of chiral de Rham complexes on compact Ricci-flat K\"ahler manifolds: Abstract

 \section{Abstract}

-The space of the global sections of chiral de Rham complex on a compact Ricci-flat K\"ahler manifold is calculated and it is expressed as an invariant subspace of a $\beta\gamma-bc$ system under the action of certain Lie algebra.
+The space of the global sections of the chiral de Rham complex on a compact Ricci-flat K\"ahler manifold is calculated and it is expressed as the subspace of invariant elements in a $\beta\gamma-bc$ system under the action of certain Lie algebra of Cartan type.